juandarr/German-traffic-sign-classifier/writeup_template.md

 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

+* Verify that the notebook from your laptop and the cloud are the same
+* Explain both of the processing techniques you used here
+* Explain the different architectures
+* Explore other solutions

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?